-Everything you need to know about the admission requirements, the duration, the organization and the course of the French studies, the pace of work, the integration in a Grande École…
+Everything you need to know about admission requirements, duration, organization and studies in French, pace of work, joining a Grande École…

-The preparatory classes are two (2) years long and allow only one year of repetition.
-Those who repeat a second year will be redirected to the universities
+The preparatory classes last for two (2) years and allow only one year of repetition.
+Those who repeat a second year will be redirected to universities.

 2. Pace of work

-– A busy schedule and a lot of personal work.
-Preparing for the competitive entrance exam requires a sustained rhythm.
-A student in a preparatory class can work up to 60 hours a week, including both classes and personal work.
+– A busy schedule and a considerable amount of personal work.
+Preparing for the competitive entrance exam requires a sustained rythm.
+A student in a preparatory class is expected to work work up to 60 hours a week, including both classes and personal work.

-– The regular evaluation of the work allows to control the level of each student and to ensure a progression of the acquisitions.
+– The regular evaluation and examination of students allows the control the learning objectives ensures a smooth progression of knowledge acquisitions.

-– Studies are conducted only in French, therefore, candidates must have a good command of this language.
+– French is the medium of instruction, therefore, students must have a good command of this language.

 3. Organization of the studies

-– The preparatory classes are integrated into the framework of the national schools of higher education, with small classes and reinforced pedagogical supervision.
+– The preparatory classes are integrated into the framework of the national schools of higher education, with small class sizes and reinforced pedagogical supervision.

-– The teachers of the preparatory classes are available, play the role of tutors, receive students individually who seek advice and accompany them in their work.
+– Faculty of the preparatory classes are available, play the role of tutors, receive students individually who seek advice and accompany them in their studies.

 – The timetable is divided between classes, tutorials and continuous assessment.